 Make a Day of It with These Winter Day Trips for Westchester Families

-Does winter already have you wishing for a day at the playground or pool?
-While we’ve still got a few months to go before we welcome back warm-weather activities, there’s still plenty to do in the area with kids—especially if you’re looking to make a day trip out of it.
+Though the weather can be frightful this time of year, there's still plenty to do in the area with kids this winter—especially if you’re looking to make a day trip out of it.

 Check out an exhibit or pop-up in NYC